yogaandme/dots-wordpress-theme/index.md

 # Dots
 Simple, clean and super fast <b>Wordpress theme</b> for blogs.
-Optimized for speed and readability.
-Contains no unwanted libraries.
+Optimized for speed & readability, has no unwanted libraries.

 <a href= "https://raw.githubusercontent.com/yogaandme/dots-wordpress-theme/master/LICENSE">License</a>